pinnacle-framework/Pinnacle/docs/hr/content/use_cases/items/resnet_features.md

 import glob
 import random

-from pinnacledb.container.document import Document as D from pinnacledb.ext.pillow.image import pil_image as i
+from pinnacledb import Document as D from pinnacledb.ext.pillow import pil_image as i

 uris = [f'file://{x}' for x in glob.glob('valsmall2014/*.jpg')]